dpjanes/iotdb-vocabulary/README.md

 This is the iotdb.org vocabulary for describing Things - Sensors and Actuators - in the Internet of Things.

 If you make changes, push them back to us.
-They are offically published

-The most likely files you may wish to change are

-* iot-purpose.jsonld (was iot-attribute.jsonld)
-* iot-unit.jsonld
-* iot-facet.jsonld
-* iot-placement.jsonld

 ## Schema.org